Moinak-Majumdar/photo-Boss/README.md

-Photo Boss is a mobile optimize photo editor PAW (progressive web app).
+Photo Boss is a mobile optimize photo editor PWA (progressive web app).
 But the beauty of this editor is the responsive design because of that it is suitable for small to extra large device.

 <b>Motivation :</b> I learned about image processing in 6th sem of my B.Sc course and the basic idea was that to apply this knowledge into something.
 I created few preset filters and custom editing options for user and rotate and flip image feature.